- The History of the Constitution

 From the foundation of the United States, who is recognized as “a person” was contested.
 This is not an issue that has gone away.
 In the 2020 Census the Trump administration attempted to exclude undocumented immigrants from the count of “persons” living in each state so fewer federal resources and representation would be allocated to communities with large immigrant populations.

 The Constitution reflected the flawed society that ratified it and so the struggle for recognition of personhood, rights and citizenship continues to this day.
 The Constitution did not establish the requirements for the right to vote, and left elections to the states.
 By and large only property-owning White males were able to vote under the original draft of the Constitution.
 Free Blacks and enslaved Africans were not considered citizens.
 Black Americans would not become citizens until 1868 and would not be guaranteed the right to vote until 1870.
-Though enfranchisement was enshrined in principle in the Constitution with the 15th Amendment for all adult Black men, in practice most Black Americans could no longer vote by 1900 as the Jim Crow era undid many of the rights secured immediately after the Civil War.
+Though enfranchisement was enshrined in principle in the Constitution with the 15th Amendment for all adult Black men, in practice most Black Americans could no longer vote by 1900 as Jim Crow undid many of the rights secured immediately after the Civil War.
 Women were not be included in the electoral process until 1920 and Native Americans would not be given the right to vote until 1924.
 Today, U.S. citizens living in other countries can vote in Presidential Elections with absentee ballots, while U.S. Citizens living in U.S. territories like Puerto Rico or Guam cannot.

 As we now move into the literal elements of the Constitution it is important for you to understand how the founders imagined justice and freedom, and for whom.